Wood38/FlashCard1/README.md

 `TODO://' It's the last part of our flaschcard in this part the use can:
 1 see a transition animation when going from the main screen to the add card screen.
-2 User sees a reveal animation when the flashcard is tapped and the answer is shown 3 User sees flashcards animating in / out when the 'next' button is tapped
+2 User sees a reveal animation when the flashcard is tapped and the answer is shown 3 User sees flashcards animating in / out when the 'next' button is tapped.

 ### App Walk-though
 <img src="" width=200><br>